 By joining the Heart of England Way Association, you will be helping to protect this wonderful asset.
 You can even join in on initiatives and activities that take place to improve the Way.
-See 'what we do' here.
+Get a flavour of our activities in the past here.

 A Heart Of England Way Association membership enables you to join our walks each time for free.

-Receive a newsletter ("Footnotes") twice a year and support the work of the Association (see examples below).
+Receive occasional newsletter ("Footnotes") and support the work of the Association (see examples below).

 We work to protect and maintain 126 miles of recreational walking routes, develop new initiatives and defend the rights of walkers.

-the walks programme, led by members and visitors are always welcome.
+the walks programme (when available), led by members and visitors are always welcome.
 If you would like information about any of the walks, or would like to check on the suitability for yourself, then please contact the specific Walk’s Leader or the Walks Secretary.

 The programme is devised around a simple Sunday and Wednesday concept, with normally two walks a month as shown.
 Most walks are within close proximity of the main route of Heart of England Way or the Arden Way — the two routes we manage and promote.